 Regulators and industry are actively seeking improvements and alternatives to current models and approaches to evaluate potential carcinogenicity of gene therapies (GTs).
-A meeting of invited experts was organised by NC3Rs/UKEMS (London, March 2023) to discuss this topic.
-This paper describes the consensus reached amongst delegates on the definition of vector genotoxicity, sources of uncertainty, suitable toxicological endpoints for genotoxic assessment of GTs, and future research needs.
-The collected recommendations should inform the further development of regulatory guidelines for the non-clinical toxicological assessment of GT products.
+A meeting of invited experts was organized by NC3Rs/UKEMS (London, March 2023) to discuss this topic.
+This article describes the consensus reached among delegates on the definition of vector genotoxicity, sources of uncertainty, suitable toxicological endpoints for genotoxic assessment of GTs, and future research needs.
+The collected recommendations should inform the further development of regulatory guidelines for the nonclinical toxicological assessment of GT products.